 The Company defines operating segments as components of the organization for which discrete financial information is available and operating results are evaluated on a regular basis by the Chief Operating Decision Maker ("CODM") to assess performance and allocate resources.
 The Company's CODM is its Chief Executive Officer.
-The Company has nine operating segments based on the Company's eight geographic divisions, which are Central, Midwest, Northeast, Southern, Southeast, Southwest, Western and Canada, and Ames.
-The Company aggregates its eight geographic divisions operating segments into one reportable segment based on similarities between the operating segments' economic characteristics, nature of products sold, production process, type of customer and methods of distribution.
+The Company has ten operating segments based on the Company's nine geographic divisions, which are Central, Midwest, New York, Northeast, Southern, Southeast, Southwest, Western and Canada, and Ames.
+The acquisition of Kamco resulted in a new operating segment, New York.
+The Company aggregates its nine geographic divisions operating segments into one reportable segment based on similarities between the operating segments' economic characteristics, nature of products sold, production process, type of customer and methods of distribution.
 The accounting policies of the operating segments are the same as those described in the summary of significant policies.
 In addition to the Company's reportable segment, the Company's consolidated results include both corporate activities and certain other activities.
 Corporate includes the Company's corporate office building and support services provided to its subsidiaries.
 Other includes Tool Source Warehouse, Inc., which functions primarily as an internal distributor of tools, and Ames.